Fish and Wildlife Service, Interior.

-Written comments: If you wish to comment, you may submit your comments and information concerning this proposal by any one of the following methods:
+Written comments: If you wish to comment, you may submit your comments and information concerning Start Printed Page 46190this proposal by any one of the following methods:

 1. Mail or hand-deliver written comments and information to Tylan Dean, U.S. Fish and Wildlife Service, South Florida Ecological Services Office, 1339 20th Street, Vero Beach, FL 32960-3559.

 2. E-mail your comments to Tylan_Dean@fws.gov.
 Please see the “Public Comments Solicited” under SUPPLEMENTARY INFORMATION for additional information about this method.

 3. Fax your comments to 772-562-4288.

 4. Submit comments via the Federal Rulemaking portal at http://www.regulations.gov.
 Follow the instructions on the site.

 Please see the “Public Comments Solicited” section below for more information about submitting comments or viewing our received materials.

 Public Hearing: We will hold a public hearing on August 29, 2007 at the John D. Campbell Agricultural Center, 18710 S.W.
 288th Street, Miami, FL.
 An information session will be held between 5 p.m. and 6:30 p.m. and the meeting will be held between 6:30 and 8:30 p.m.
 You may provide oral or written comments at the public hearing.Start Further Info

 FOR FURTHER INFORMATION CONTACT: